List of Deltora Quest characters: Ak-Baba

 Ak-Baba are giant reptilian vulture-like birds that live for a thousand years.
 The Shadow Lord discovered the Ak-Baba when he ordered his followers to find dragon eggs in order to raise his own army of dragons against those of Deltora.
 He personally found an egg in Deltora's North Mountains, thinking it was a dragon egg.
 However, the egg was actually that of an Ak-Baba, a species of giant bird from a foreign land.
 In his frustration, the Shadow Lord almost slew the hatchling, but then saw potential in the beast and decided to use it anyway.
 He then further bred the beasts to be more wicked and monstrous to carry out his dark bidding.
 It was the Ak-Baba who hunted the dragons of Deltora near extinction until Doran the Dragonlover (known as Dragonfriend to the dragons) persuaded them to sleep until a king of Deltora wearing the Belt of Deltora came to rouse them.
 The Shadow Lord is in control of at least seven Ak-Baba which took the seven gems to the seven areas of Deltora.
-In The Sister of the South, the dragons face off the Ak-Baba.
-In that battle, four of them die and the rest flee to the Shadowlands.
+In The Sister of the South, the dragons face off against the Ak-Baba.
+In the resulting battle, the dragons finally working together as a team overwhelms the Ak-Baba, with four of the foul birds being killed and the rest fleeing to the Shadowlands.
 In the anime the Ak-Baba are far more reptilian in appearance, lack feathers completely, have dragon-like wings and a long tail.
 Seven Ak-Baba are shown on the cover of Return to Del.

 Greers

-Before the Shadow Lord perfected the creation of Grey Guards and Ols, he created golem-like beings known as Greers.
-The Greers were deformed human-like creatures with gray skin (they are possibly an early prototype of today's Grey Guards).
-Unlike their successors, the Greers had incredibly limited intelligence, only able to carry out the simplest of commands.
-They are weakened by cold temperatures and weather.
-They did possess superior strength, however, and they were very violent.
-Before the creation of the Grey Guards, the Greers were used as the Shadow Army's foot soldiers.
+Greers were the original soldiers created by the Shadow Lord.
+They are mention in Secrets of Deltora and appear fully in Tales of Deltora.
+Unlike their successors, the Grey Guards, the Greers are largely unintelligent, ugly, and hideous.
+They are weak in sunlight, and were placed under the command of Wrass and Sheela, two humans who served as the Shadow Lord's Generals.
+Though they were competent fighters, they were imperfect, and easily tricked due to their lack of intelligence.
+During the first war for control of Deltora, Adin and his armies faced the Greers at Hira, where they were defeated when both their commanders were slain and the Belt of Deltora was completed.